hen-lou-lee/FLBot-Docs/PRIVACY_POLICY.md

 You have the right to:

 - **Access** — Ask the Bot operator what data is stored about you.
-- **Deletion** — Use `/unlink` to remove your linked account data, or `/unlink key_only:True` to remove only your API key.
+- **Deletion** — Use `/unlink` to remove your linked account data (including all stat snapshots, gym logs, and activity records), or `/unlink key_only:True` to remove only your API key.
 Contact the Bot operator for full removal.
 - **Correction** — Re-link your account or update your API key if your information changes.

 ---